 Click the Apply button …

 A list of all selected plugins will display in the Delete Plugins area.
-Click on “click to view entire list of files which will be deleted” to review all the plugin files that you are about to delete, or click on the Yes, Delete these files button if you are absolutely sure that you want to proceed to the next step and delete all of the selected plugins …
+Click on “click to view entire list of files which will be deleted” to review all the plugin files that you are about to delete, or click on the Yes, Delete these files button if you are absolutely sure that you would like to go ahead and delete all of the selected plugins …

-As well as the methods shown above, you can install a range of 3rd-party tools to manage your plugins.
+As well as the methods shown above, you can install a range of 3rd-party tools that help you manage your plugins.

 Health Check & troubleshooting